ugurtegin/Nonlinear_MMF_Network/README.md

 # Scalable Optical Learning Operator

 This repository contains code used for the manuscript title as Scalable Optical Learning Operator by Tegin et al. (2020). https://arxiv.org/abs/2012.12404

+In the experiments, SLM control is performed with the Matlab Code provided by Rosales-Guzmán, C., & Forbes, A. (2017).
+How to shape light with spatial light modulators.
+SPIE Press and the camera control is obtained via Thorlabs SDK and Doc. for Scientific Cameras example code.

+## Code
-Simulations folder contains a time-dependent beam propagation simulation for graded-index multimode fiber.
+Code/Simulations folder contains a time-dependent beam propagation simulation for graded-index multimode fiber.
 The code is written in Python with the CuPy library to perform GPU parallelized simulations.

-Experiments folder contains the numerical decision layer used in the manuscript.
+Code/Experiments folder contains the numerical decision layer used in the manuscript.
 Regression and categorization tasks for the studied datasets in the manuscript are performed with these codes written in Python with Tensorflow library and Keras API.
 Experimentally recorded data is required to run the decision layer code.

+## Data
-Experimental Data folder contains the experimentally recorded, downsampled, flattenned and normalized fiber output patterns and data labels for machine learning taks.
+Data folder contains the experimentally recorded, downsampled, flattenned and normalized fiber output patterns and data labels for machine learning taks.

-In the experiments, SLM control is performed with the Matlab Code provided by Rosales-Guzmán, C., & Forbes, A. (2017).
-How to shape light with spatial light modulators.
-SPIE Press and the camera control is obtained via Thorlabs SDK and Doc. for Scientific Cameras example code.

 ## Related Work
 [Scalable Optical Learning Operator](https://arxiv.org/abs/2012.12404)